truongsonghiep/journey-to-the-west/chapter_001.md

 The Monkey King drew near and called out:
 “Reverend immortal!
 Your disciple raises his hands."*
-The woodcutter was so flustered that he dropped his ax as he turned to return the salutation.
-“Blasphemy!
-Blasphemy!” he said.
-“I, a foolish fellow with hardly enough clothes or food!
+The woodcutter was so flustered that he dropped his ax as he turned to return the salutation. *"Blasphemy!
+Blasphemy!"* he said. *"I, a foolish fellow with hardly enough clothes or food!
 How can I bear the title of immortal?"*
 The Monkey King said, *"If you are not an immortal, how is it that you speak his language?"*